opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 ### Scope of remedies upon the taking of an account

 18     The Sisters’ requests in respect of the remedies to be granted after the taking of accounts included an account of profits and the removal of the Brothers as executors.
 The Brothers are of the view that the current proceedings for the taking of accounts are limited to dealing with assets which belonged to the Testator, for two reasons.
-The first is that the remedies arising out of the account should be limited to the Order of Court dated 10 April 2017 in S 370/2016 (“the Order of Court).[\[note: 29\]](#Ftn_29) The material part of the Order of Court, which followed from the grant of an order in terms of the summons, states as follows:[\[note: 30\]](#Ftn_30)
+The first is that the remedies arising out of the account should be limited to the Order of Court dated 10 April 2017 in S 370/2016 (“the Order of Court).[^29] The material part of the Order of Court, which followed from the grant of an order in terms of the summons, states as follows:[^30]

 It is ordered that: